 The first method of mechanical site preparation was mounding, and as you might expect, this means making hundreds and hundreds of little hills, just a foot high, all over the cutblock as if it had broken out in goosebumps.
 Imagine you take a shovel out to a field and drive it into the ground all the way.
 Then you pull back on the handle and lever out a big plug of earth with the grassy layer on top intact.
 As it lifts up, the roots at the top hold together and act like a hinge, flipping the plug over so the layer of mineral soil is now on top, sitting a foot above the rest of the field.
 Then you plant your seedling on that.
+The idea is that your seedling won't be drowned since it's s, just spiky thing through the if it cutblock, you will break agine up the soil and drive expose deeper mineral you soil to make a better ut a seedbed.
+This is especially the regeneration from fallen f cones.
+One foot way to do this is to plant tow several large at metal drums with fins ce it's sticking out that cut and turn the ground as they pass.

-The idea is that your seedling won't be drowned since it's guaranteed to be above the water table, and it's got a good head start above the competition so it should get plenty of sunlight.
+guaranteed to be above the water table, and it's got a good head start above the competition so it should get plenty of sunlight.

 It might be harder to guess what drag scarification is, but the concept is similar to a garden claw cultivator, or a farmer's harrow.
-By dragging a heavy, spiky thing through the cutblock, you will break up the soil and expose deeper mineral soil to make a better seedbed.
-This is especially helpful for natural regeneration from fallen cones.
-One way to do this is to tow several large metal drums with fins sticking out that cut

-The third method the study tested was no mechanical site preparation at all.
+By dragging a heavy, The third method the study tested was no mechanical site preparation at all.
 They just planted the seedlings in the old cutblock and watched to see what happened, as a control.
-In addition, all three mechanical site preparation methods were tried with another
+In addition, all three mechanical site preparation methods were tried with another variable: slash removed or retained.